-As companies Agroseme Kikinda, Semenarstvo Sabac and PD Zajecar had become part of Agromarket Group, a new chain was created made of producers, processors and distributors of seed crops offering more than 20 000 t of seeds of small grains to the market, 500 000 corn seed units and 1 000 t of seed soybean.
+As companies Agroseme Kikinda, Semenarstvo Šabac and PD Zaječar had become part of the Agromarket Group, a new chain was created, consisting of producers, processors and distributors of seed crops offering more than 20 000 t of seeds of small grains to the market, 500 000 corn seed units and 1 000 t of seed soybean.
 The company is also the owner of hybrids of triticale Rtanj and rye Sampion, as well as seed vegetables and flowers Villager.

-Corn has been grown on over million hectares and has thus kept the positon of the leading crop in the territory of Serbia.
-At the same time it is the most important export article of Serbian agriculture.
-More than half of corn fields are in the territory of Vojvodina and the rest in the areas below the Sava and the Danube.
-Average yield is a bit lower than European and is around 4.5 to 5 t of dry grain per hectare, although agro-ecological conditions and genetic potential allow much higher yields.
-Companies part of Agromarket Group, first of all PIK Juzni Banat from Bela Crkva, organize production of seed corn of domestic as well as foreign selection houses.
-Produced corn is then processed in processing centers in Kikinda and Sabac and sent into distribution and sale to end users.
+Corn has been grown on over million hectares, and has thus kept the positon of the leading crop in the territory of Serbia.
+At the same time, it is the most important export article of Serbian agriculture.
+More than half of the corn fields are in the territory of Vojvodin, and the rest in the areas below the river Sava and the river Danube.
+Average yield is a bit lower than European, and is around 4.5 to 5 t of dry grain per hectare, although agro-ecological conditions and genetic potential allow much higher yields.
+Companies which are members of the Agromarket Group, first of all PIK Južni Banat from Bela Crkva, organize production of seed corn of domestic, as well as foreign selection houses.
+The produced corn is then processed in processing centers in Kikinda and Šabac, and sent into distribution and sale to end users.

-Wheat and other small grains (barley, rye, triticale, oat) have been grown in around 600 000 ha in Serbia with the decreasing tendency of the grown areas.
+Wheat and other small grains (barley, rye, triticale, oat) have been grown on around 600 000 ha in Serbia, with the decreasing tendency of the grown areas.
 Around 25% is in the territory of Vojvodina and 48% in Central Serbia.
 Average yield is over 4.0 t/ha.
-Most common are hybrids of winter wheat and barley, while spring small grains are grown on 20% of total surface area.
-Seed of high categories is grown in the fields of PD Zajecar and PIK Juzni Banat, applying complete technology, first of all hybrids of the Institute of field and vegetable crops Novi Sad, but also seed triticale and rye owned by the main company Agromarket.
-Produced seed is then processed and packed in processing centers in Kikinda, Sabac and Zajecar and then transported to distributive centers in Serbia and the region.
+Most common are the hybrids of winter wheat and barley, while spring small grains are grown on 20% of the total surface area.
+Seed of high categories is grown in the fields of PD Zaječar and PIK Južni Banat, applying complete technology, first of all hybrids of the Institute of field and vegetable crops Novi Sad, but also seed triticale and rye owned by the main company Agromarket.
+The produced seed is then processed and packed in processing centers in Kikinda, Šabac and Zaječar, and then transported to distributive centers in Serbia and the region.

-Sunflower is the most common oil plant in Serbia and is grown on around 160 000 ha.
-In the last few years, in cooperation with Institute Novi Sad, Syngenta and Advanta Seed, apart from production of commercial sunflower many standard and new hybrids of sunflower are multiplied in Zajecar and Bela Crkva.
-High quality and high yield of sunflower, oil as well as specialized, so-called IMI hybrids, provides the seed of exquisite attributes to end users in Serbia, but Ukraine, Romania and Bulgaria as well.
+Sunflower is the most common oil plant in Serbia, and is grown on around 160 000 ha.
+In the last few years, in cooperation with, Syngenta and Advanta Seed, apart from production of commercial sunflower, many standard and new hybrids of sunflower are multiplied in Zaječar and Bela Crkva.
+High quality and high yield of sunflower, oil as well as specialized, so-called IMI hybrids, provide the seed of exquisite attributes to end users in Serbia, and also in Ukraine, Romania and Bulgaria.

-Franchi – Seeds of vegetables and flowers are grown on 290 000 ha in Serbia, mostly in the open but in the last few years surfaces under green-houses have been increasing as well.
+Franchi – Seeds of vegetables and flowers are grown on 290 000 ha in Serbia, mostly in the open, but in the last few years surfaces under green-houses have been increasing as well.
 Leading crops are tomato, paprika, cucumber, watermelon, carrot as well as leguminous vegetables.
-Agromarket offers seeds of domestic selection houses (Institute for vegetable crops Smederevska Palanka, Institute Novi Sad), foreign selection houses (Franchi sementi, Nunhems, Rijk Zwan, Semenis) and its own line of vegetables and flowers named Villager which satisfies both hobby users and professionals.
+Agromarket offers seeds of domestic selection houses, foreign selection houses (Franchi sementi, Nunhems, Rijk Zwan, Semenis), and its own line of vegetables and flowers named Villager which satisfies the needs of both hobby users and professionals.

-Other seeds – Agromarket as leading distributor of agricultural products has been trying to offer as many products to its customers as possible.
-Apart from distribution, production of seed herbs and leguminous vegetables (winter and spring peas) is performed in Zajecar.
+Other seeds – Agromarket as the leading distributor of agricultural products has been trying to offer as many products to its customers as possible.
+Apart from distribution, production of seed herbs and leguminous vegetables (winter and spring peas) is performed in Zaječar.
 Agromarket’s offer is especially distinctive in seeds, herbs, leguminous plants and herb-leguminous mixtures.
-Cooperation with domestic selection houses (Institute for forage plants Krusevac, Institute Novi Sad, Bioprodukt) and foreign as well (Franchi sementi) contributes to the biggest offer of this important segment of agricultural production.
+Cooperation with domestic selection houses (Institute for forage plants Krusevac, Bioprodukt) and foreign as well (Franchi sementi), contributes to the biggest offer of this important segment of agricultural production.